celestiaorg/go-header/p2p/p2p.md

 }
 ```

-The `Subscribe()` method allows listening to any new headers that are published to the p2p network.
-The `SetVerifier()` method allows for setting a custom verifier that will be executed upon receiving any new headers from the p2p network.
+The `Subscribe()` method allows listening to any new headers that are published to the P2P network.
+The `SetVerifier()` method allows for setting a custom verifier that will be executed upon receiving any new headers from the P2P network.
 This is a very useful customization for the consumers of go-header library to pass any custom logic as part of the pubsub.

 ## Exchange

 An exchange is a combination of:

-* Exchange: a client for requesting headers from the p2p network (outbound)
+* Exchange: a client for requesting headers from the P2P network (outbound)
-* ExchangeServer: a p2p server for handling inbound header requests
+* ExchangeServer: a P2P server for handling inbound header requests

 ### Exchange Client

-Exchange defines a client for requesting headers from the p2p network.
+Exchange defines a client for requesting headers from the P2P network.
 An exchange client is initialized using self [host.Host][host], a list of peers in the form of slice [peer.IDSlice][peer], and a [connection gater][gater] for blocking and allowing nodes.
 Optional parameters like `ChainID` and `NetworkID` can also be passed.
 The exchange client also maintains a list of trusted peers via a peer tracker.
 The peer tracker discovers peers until `len(connected)+len(disconnected)` will not reach the limit(`maxPeerTrackerSize` for now it is 100) and `len(connected)>len(disconnected)`.

 #### Peer Tracker

 The three main functionalities of the peer tracker are:

 * bootstrap
 * track
-* gc
+* garbage collection (gc)

 When the exchange client is started, it bootstraps the peer tracker using the set of trusted peers used to initialize the exchange client.